AbdulRehmanBaig384/AbdulRehmanBaig384/README.md

 - *MERN Stack*: Dive into MongoDB, Express.js, React, and Node.js for full-stack development.
 - *Data Science*: Learn machine learning algorithms and Python libraries like Pandas, NumPy, and Scikit-learn.
-- *JavaScript Algorithms*: Focus on problem-solving techniques and data structures in JavaScript.
+- *Data Structure Algorithms*: Focus on problem-solving techniques and data structures in C++.

 ---